History Outline/Sketch From A Biblical Perspective

 Christian martyrdom begins, the gospel accounts of Jesus’ life are written, Paul, pursuer, jailer and even killer of Christians, turns believer and writes most of the rest of the New Testament as letters written to groups of early believers he had a large role in establishing.
 And John, only disciple not executed, receives “from Jesus” the Book of Revelation vision which shows main elements that progress through the latter age (the year’s of our Lord, AD/CE).

-He breaks open the fifth seal and we see symbolized martyrdom continuing through the age, and next the breaking open of the sixth seal shows something HUGE occurring..
+When He breaks open the fifth seal, we see martyrdom symbolized as continuing through the age, and next the breaking open of the sixth seal shows something HUGE occurring..
 Or perhaps it especially seems that way because the seal events are described – here at the beginning of the vision – as their FULL effects from their first to their last.
 War “was given a very long, or great sword” Rev.6:12-17; 13:13 (6:4).

 “After this” John says, “I saw four angels standing at the four corners of the earth holding back its four winds so that no wind would blow, harming land, or sea, or any tree” Rev.7:1 and 3.
 It seems obvious, interruption of this holding back of 7:1 will see world events escalate towards the culmination (of mankind’s choices and doings, and of this unavoidable learning of good from evil, which is also life from death, true from not true).
 John dies an old man full of years.

 Golden age of the Han Dynasty in China – 206 B.C. to 220 A.D.

 In 313, Roman Emperor Constantine declares the empire ‘Christian’ and the “bishop of Rome” in retrospect, is first called pope.
 (Sort of a new king-priest line to rule the lands.)